 However, here’s the thing.
 You may have a list of businesses that you wish would package their products differently or you might love it if your local cafe wouldn’t smother their cabinet food in plastic wrap, but perhaps you’re unsure what to say or recommend they do instead.

 We’ve found that while lots of people care about waste and want to communicate better ways of doing things, they also struggle when it comes to offering up solutions for businesses, and they can get confused by greenwashing too.
-We’re lucky because on The Rubbish Trip we see different ways of doing things all the time and have come across loads of good alternatives to common wasteful items and practices.
-We thought it might be helpful to start sharing some of these ideas and examples here, to cut down that research time you would otherwise have to do!
+On The Rubbish Trip we see different ways of doing things all the time – some great, some less so.
+We have come across loads of good alternatives to common wasteful items and practices.
+Is there a tricky item you’ve identified and that you’d like to find an alternative for to suggest to a particular business?
+Leave us a comment…